chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ## RPCs

 - RPC (Remote Procedure Call)
-- RPCs allow a Front End to connect to blockchain data
+- RPCs can allow a Front End to connect to blockchain data
-- Possible to use only an RPC to connect a Front End to a Smart Contract
+- It's technically possible to use only an RPC to connect to a Smart Contract
+- RPCs are a lower level way of exchanging data, and not commonly used for primary integrations

 ???

-I understand you've briefly learned about RPCs already, but just a quick refresher as we'll be building on top of this knowledge next.
+I understand you've learned about RPCs already, but just a quick refresher as we'll be building on top of this knowledge next.

 RPCs are the primary way that front ends will interact with blockchains.
-They work by making REST requests to query data from nodes.
+They work by making HTTP requests to query data from nodes.

 It is possible to build a complete full stack DApp using only RPC requests.
 However, it would be quite a verbose way to make these requests, and would quickly get messy for larger applications.